johnosbb/CeaiveEditor/sentence_structure.md

 In this sentence, "fascinated" is a participial modifier that modifies "John".
 It is formed from the past participle of the verb "fascinate", and functions as an adjective to describe John's state of mind.

+#### Misplaced Modifiers

+- Antique desk suitable for lady with thick legs and large drawers.

+People usually expect them to modify the closest possible word, not one that's farther away in the sentence.
+So the solution to the issues of misplaced or dangling modifiers is to move the modifier closer to the thing it modifies.

+- They said it's going to rain on the radio.
+  -  Solution: Move the prepositional phrase on the radio closer to the verb it modifies: said.
+- They said on the radio that it's going to rain.

 ### Modifying Clauses

 A subordinative strategy involves breaking down long sentences into shorter ones and using modifying phrases instead of long noun phrases or bound modifiers in prepositional phrases.
 Start with a simple base clause and add modifying phrases to build longer sentences that are easier to follow.